 Effective data management is paramount

-Richard van Wageningen, CEO of Orange Business Services in Russia and CIS, recently participated in a panel at the Machines Can See conference in Moscow on the topic of computer vision.
+Richard van Wageningen, CEO of Orange Business in Russia and CIS, recently participated in a panel at the Machines Can See conference in Moscow on the topic of computer vision.

 According to van Wageningen, “The ability to manage gargantuan amounts of data is central to an enterprise’s success with CV.
 Yet still, many enterprises find data management a struggle.
 Many simply don’t possess a coherent strategy for managing big data, despite data management tools being readily available.”